TREASURIES-Yields dip as inflation remains in focus

 By Karen Brettell

 Data on Thursday showed U.S. producer prices unexpectedly fell in July.
-It came a day after news that the Consumer Price Index (CPI) for July was unchanged on the month, but up at an annual rate of 8.5%.
+It came a day after news that the Consumer Price Index (CPI) for July was unchanged on the month, and increased by a weaker-than-expected 8.5% for the year.

 The data has prompted some hopes that the worst of inflation increases may be in the rear view mirror.
 Still, many analysts and investors say that more proof will be needed before it can be determined how Fed policy could be affected.